EdDataScienceEES/tutorial-RachelBrown03/CC-investigating-CLT.md

 Here we can see the distribution is looking much more similar to the normal distribution curve.

+This plot highlights the Central Limit Theorem in action: the sample means form a distribution that closely approximates a normal distribution, demonstrating the key idea that the sampling distribution of the mean tends to normality, even when the original data may not be normally distributed.

 ---
 # 5. Exploring Different Sample Sizes
 {: #Explore}